zxc307/GWAS_simulation_handbook/README.md

 [model5_1.txt](./model5_1.txt)      [model5_2.txt](./model5_2.txt) two-step scripts to simulate samples using model 5 described in [Simulation Examples](#simulation-examples)
 [quick.txt](./quick.txt) an example SLiM script to simulate 50 GBR samples with 104,915 variants.

+## About Computational Time
+The current version of our SGO model does not benefit from parallelization.
+To simulate 200 individuals from 30 references using Intel Xeon E5-2670 2.3 GHz CPUs, demos 1, 2, and 4, which utilize a one-step simulation, take 24 seconds, 25 seconds, and 27 seconds, respectively.
+Demos 3 and 5, which use a two-step simulation, take 48 seconds and 46 seconds, respectively.
+We are considering introducing tree-sequence methods to increase the speed and reduce the time cost.

 ## Data and Software Resources

 ### Data resources